kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-maasai-market.md

   intro:
     - paragraph: "The Market is a safe place to wander.
 There are many, many vendors.
-The bead work items'Maasai specialty', are quite worthwhile to check out.
+The bead work items' Maasai specialty', are quite worthwhile to check out.
 There is an extensive range of crafts goods to review."

     - paragraph: "The place is active and full of gift shops that sell cultural objects such as crafts, cultural clothes (fabrics) from different cultures, carvings, beads and paintings."

   tour_details:
-    when: Sunday to Saturday 8am to 6pm in the evening.
+    when: Sunday to Saturday 8 am to 6 pm in the evening.
     duration: 2-3 Hours
     language: "English"
     price_includes: includes guided visit and transport.